19 Super-Smart Tips on How to Save Money on Utilities

 Most ceiling fans come equipped with a switch to change the rotation direction — set them counterclockwise in summer to bring down the cool air and clockwise in the winter to pull cool air up and push warm air down.

-If you can’t invest in ceiling fans or are renting from a landlord who refuses to install them, not all hope is lost.
-Just get some pedestal fans.
+If you can’t invest in ceiling fans or are renting from a landlord who won’t install them, not all hope is lost.
+Just get some tower fans for the hot summer months.
 They also use way less energy so you don’t have to turn down that thermostat any lower than it needs to go.
-Some even come with remote controls so you can adjust them from the couch while binging Stranger Things.
+Some even come with remote controls so you can adjust them from the couch while binging The Bear.

 5. Get Into the Habit of Unplugging